Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you aren't sure which way to do something, do it both ways and see which works better."
+> "The real measure of your wealth is how much you'd be worth if you lost all your money."
-> — **John Carmack**
+> — **Unknown**

 ---

-_Last updated: 28 December 2025 ⏳_
+_Last updated: 29 December 2025 ⏳_